exa04/Loopbase-old/README.md

 ## How to contribute

 If you want to tackle an issue that is yet to be assigned, just comment on it and start a pull request.
 If you're unsure which one to pick, there are probably some tagged "help wanted" or "good first issue".
-Also, the current most relevant ones can be found in this project: Stable Release 1.0.0](https://github.com/stxarixdust/looperman-desktop/projects/1).
+Also, the current most relevant ones can be found in this project: [Stable Release 1.0.0](https://github.com/stxarixdust/looperman-desktop/projects/1).
 If you find any bugs or otherwise, don't hesitate to file an issue for them, too.